Eurostar + TGV

 TGV durations from Paris

 TGVs travel at speeds of up to 300km/h.
-Here's a table showing some of the key train stations that access ski resorts with a single TGV journey from Paris.
+Below is a table showing some key train stations near ski resorts, accessible through a single TGV journey from Paris.
 The table shows how long the journey takes from Paris, and the average number of direct TGV departures to a given destination per day, based on Saturday schedules in winter.

 Destination station Duration Direct TGVs per day